Laozi (Lao-tzu, fl. 6th cn. B.C.E.)

-Laozi is the name of a legendary Daoist philosopher, the alternate title of the early Chinese text better known in the West as the Daodejing, and the moniker of a deity in the pantheon of organized “religious Daoism” that arose during the later Han dynasty (25-220 CE).
-Laozi is the pinyin Romanization for the Chinese characters which mean “Old Master.”
-Laozi is also known as Lao Tan (“Old Tan”) in early Chinese sources (see Romanization systems for Chinese terms).
-The Zhuangzi is the first text to use Laozi as a personal name and to identify Laozi and Lao Tan.
-The earliest materials associated with Laozi are in the Zhuangzi’s Inner Chapters.
-The Outer Chapters of that work have ten logia in which Laozi is the main figure, four of which contain direct attacks on the Confucian virtues of ren, yi, and li that are reminiscent of passages from the Daodejing and probably date from the period in which that collection was reaching some near final form.
-The earliest ascription of authorship of the Daodejing to Laozi is in Han Feizi and the Huainanzi, but several themes from the Laozi logia of the Zhuangzi are traceable into the Daodejing and on at least two occasions in that text Laozi counsels following dao (the Way) to possess de (virtue).
-Laozi became a principal figure in institutionalized religious forms of Daoism.
-He was often associated with many transformations and incarnations of the dao itself.
+Laozi is the name of a legendary Daoist philosopher, the alternate title of the early Chinese text better known in the West as the Daodejing, and the moniker of a deity in the pantheon of organized “religious Daoism” that arose during the later Han dynasty (25-220 C.E.).
+Laozi is the pinyin romanization for the Chinese characters which mean “Old Master.”
+Laozi is also known as Lao Dan (“Old Dan”) in early Chinese sources (see Romanization systems for Chinese terms).
+The Zhuangzi (late 4th century B.C.E.) is the first text to use Laozi as a personal name and to identify Laozi and Lao Dan.
+The earliest materials to mention Laozi are in the Zhuangzi’s Inner Chapters (Chs.
+1-7) in the narration of Lao Dan’s funeral in Ch.
+3. Two other passages provide support for the linkage of Laozi and Lao Dan (in Ch.
+14 and Ch.
+27).
+There are seventeen passages in which Laozi plays a role in the Zhuangzi.
+Three are in the Inner Chapters, eight occur in chapters 11-14 in the Yellow Emperor sections of the text (chs.
+11, 12, 13, 14), five are in chapters likely belonging to Zhuang Zhou’s disciples as the sources (chs.
+21, 22, 23, 25, 27), and one is in the final concluding editorial chapter (ch.
+33).
+In the Yellow Emperor sections in which Laozi is the main figure, four passages contain direct attacks on Confucius and the Confucian virtues of ren, yi, and li in the form of dialogues.
+The sentiments expressed by Laozi in these passages are reminiscent of remarks from the Daodejing and probably date from the period in which that collection was reaching some near final form.
+Some of these themes include the advocacy of wu-wei, rejection of discursive reasoning and mind meddling, condemnation of making discriminations, and valorization of forgetting and fasting of the mind.
+The earliest ascriptions of authorship of the Daodejing to Laozi are in Han Feizi and the Huainanzi.
+Over time, Laozi became a principal figure in institutionalized forms of Daoism and he was often associated with the many transformations and incarnations of the dao itself.

 Table of Contents

-1. Laozi and Lao Tan in Early Sources
+1. Laozi and Lao Dan in the Zhuangzi

 2. Laozi and the Daodejing